VinitKumar01/2025-Daily-Code-Logs/README.md

 17-6-2025 || Added clerk authentication to the bolt for mobile apps project.

 18-6-2025 || Added sidebar, theming and other frontend changes to the bolt for mobile apps project.

+19-6-2025 || Added ai response generator and parser to change file to docker container functionality to bolt for mobile apps project.